Abe Lenstra

 Abe Minderts Lenstra ([ˈaːbə ˈmɪndərts ˈlɛnstraː]; 27 November 1920 – 2 September 1985) was a Dutch footballer and national football icon in the 1950s who played as a forward.
 He is regarded as one of the greatest players ever to hail from the Netherlands.
 He was also a Frisian legend, most notably with the club where he made his name as a football player, Heerenveen.
+Known for his exceptional dribbling skills, creativity, and goal-scoring ability, Lenstra was considered one of the best forwards of his generation He earned 47 caps for the Netherlands national team, scoring 33 goals, and played a crucial role in the team's success during his era.
+In addition to his national fame, Lenstra was beloved in Friesland, where his contributions to both Heerenveen and regional football left a lasting legacy.